-At the end of the first term, each student will have an Individual Learning Plan (ILP) which will be sent out to parents (with student consent if aged 18+), and form part of the review process.
-The ILP will track the student's progress throughout their time at College and identify their next steps.
+At the end of each term, each student will have a termly report, which will be sent out to parents (with student consent if aged 18+), and form part of the review process.
+The termly report will track the student's progress throughout their time at Derwen College and identify their next steps.